Dawei-Zhu1/CP3402-Learning-Journals/week6.md

 ## Career/Employability/Learning Insights

 In IT project development, daily stand-up meeting is essential.
+It allows the project manager to keep track of progress, so he can make arrangements that help the team get the job done.
 I am fully aware of the importance of daily standup meetings.

 Previously, I learned about design thinking that we also need daily standup meetings.
 However, due to the absence of core team members, we can only held the meeting weekly.